-- Continuing regular training initiatives promoting EDI and our All In initiatives - Ensuring all those involved in hiring decisions have refresher training to ensure there is no unconscious bias - Strengthening career development and talent management frameworks - Promoting flexibility and the opportunity to work flexibly in our recruitment adverts - Continuing with our Pulse Surveys and acting on feedback from our employees - Partnering with universities to attract new talent, from graduates and apprentices to more senior roles. - Developing further relationships with local communities to attract local employees, particularly for onsite roles.
+- Continuing regular training initiatives promoting EDI and our All In initiatives - Ensuring all those involved in hiring decisions have refresher training to ensure there is no unconscious bias - Strengthening career development and talent management frameworks - Promoting flexibility and the opportunity to work flexibly, where appropriate for the role, in our recruitment adverts - Continuing with our Pulse Surveys and acting on feedback from our employees - Partnering with universities to attract new talent, from graduates and apprentices to more senior roles. - Developing further relationships with local communities to attract local employees, particularly for onsite roles.